Arvore Repo Hub

 • How to write effective refinement docs — Clear requirements produce better code

-• When to intervene vs. let the pipeline run — Not every step needs human input
+• When to intervene vs. let the AI run — Not every task needs human input at every step

 • How to write and maintain skills — The team’s knowledge should be encoded, not tribal

-• How to debug agent behavior — When an agent produces poor output, the fix is usually better context, not a better prompt
+• How to debug agent behavior — When the AI produces poor output, the fix is usually better context or a sharper skill, not a better one-off prompt

 We invest in training because the compound returns are enormous.
 One engineer who masters the workflow produces more output than five who don’t.